-Seacrest then set upon the whole length of the rover, annihilating every settlement they encountered along the way.
-By the 3450s B.G.A., the only humans remaining near the Agalu were on the Kepama Plains, where the dragons had a truce.
+Seacrest then set upon the whole length of the river, annihilating every settlement they encountered.
+By the 3450s B.G.A., the only humans near the Agalu were on the Kepama Plains, where the dragons had a truce.

-For a short period of around a century starting in B.G.A.
+For a century starting in B.G.A.
 310 and ending sometime after 215, Lochsea and the settlements along the Agalu were re-established, to build warships for the various factions fighting over the Agras Plains.
-This resurgence happened during a period of hybernation by the flight, and the city was ultimately destroyed again by Seacrest Spire.
+This resurgence happened during a period of hibernation by the flight, and the city was ultimately destroyed again by Seacrest Spire.

 Eieber made a treaty with the dragon flight, stating that any human presence west of New Hope and within a thousand miles of the river would not be tolerated, and in exchange, Seacrest would provide one hundred dragon warriors to help Eieber's cause.
 In the event the dragons did not uphold their end, all land north of the Agalu River would be ceded to human control.

 In A.Y.
 1127, historians determined only ninety-seven dragon warriors had aided in Eieber's campaign, thus making vast tracts of previously unavailable land ready for colonization.
 The dragons, eager to uphold their word, ate several historians, and the rest fell into line, stating unequivocally that one hundred warriors had fought.